influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/_index.md

 ## Client libraries for InfluxDB Cloud Serverless and Cloud Dedicated

-InfluxDB v3 client libraries work with InfluxDB powered by the IOx storage engine. v3 client libraries use the InfluxDB HTTP API to write data and use gRPC and Flight SQL to query data stored in InfluxDB.
+InfluxDB v3 client libraries work with InfluxDB powered by the IOx storage engine.
+Client libraries use the InfluxDB HTTP API to write data.
+Flight SQL clients can query InfluxDB Cloud Dedicated using gRPC and Flight SQL.
+Some InfluxDB v3 client libraries include Flight SQL client packages.

 Functionality varies among client libraries.
 These client libraries are in active development and may not be feature-complete.